Zoomers and real estate fraud

 A retired homeowner named Joseph* left for his annual trip to Florida to ride out in the winter under sunnier skies.
 His home was left vacant.
 Only a select few friends and acquaintances knew of his plans, including this lawyer and a realtor that was familiar with the family.
 Sadly, both unscrupulous, the lawyer and the realtor saw the opportunity presented by Joseph’s absence and took it.
 Together they colluded to transfer the title to Joseph’s property to themselves and obtain a large loan for the entire value of the home.
 They then discharged the mortgage fraudulently and sold the property to a new family who had no knowledge of the crime they were now a part of.

 Joseph returned in the spring to find a new family living in his home — he’d lost the largest investment he owned and worked for decades to pay off.
-Joseph was now homeless and in dire financial straits.
+Joseph was now experiencing homelessness and in dire financial straits.
 Luckily his title insurance policy helped to rectify the situation and got him back on title and paid the legal fees involved in defending his claim.
 But most importantly, his coverage helped get him back into his home.
 The new homeowners that hadn’t purchased a homeowner policy, weren’t so lucky . . . .

 * Some details have been changed to protect the privacy of those involved.